 The sample budget you just shared with us is very helpful.
 Will it be posted for us on the website soon?
 Yes, the sample budget will be posted.

 Just verifying, if our 6th grade is located in the Elem schools, do we include them in the MS budget?
-In this grant, 6 is considered to fall within the middle school age span.
+In this grant, grade 6 is considered to fall within the middle school age span.

 Is this a FEDERAL or STATE grant?
 This is a grant offered by the Kentucky Department of Education from federal funds.